 Central limit theorem

-that the average of a sum of N random variables tends to a Gaussian distribution as N approaches
+The central limit theorem states that the average of a sum of N random variables tends to a Gaussian distribution as N approaches infinity.
+The only requirement is that the variance of the probability distribution for the random variables be finite.

 To be specific, consider a continuous random variable x with probability density f(x).
 That is, f(x)Δx is the probability that x has a value between x and x + Δx.
 The mean value of x is defined as